genehemias/ShortWorkout/README.md

 Planned features:
 - modularize/organize the javascript a bit better
 - display an illustration or .gif for each excercise
-- play a sound at the end of each timer
 - change the color of the progress bar from blue to yellow during the rest timer
-- play a sound and splash a banner when the cycle is complete
+- splash a banner when the cycle is complete
 - make the number of excercises configurable based on user input/setting
   -  within reason: minimum of 5, maximum of 25(?)
 - provide a checkbox that includes/excludes excercises that require dumbells